-For me, I train daily with My People so I can avoid taking home the stresses of the day.
-I spend a few minutes addressing the Helpline request, giving my Socrates challenge for the day, and reviewing the responses from others to refocus my mind.
-Some of the training I save to the end of my workday, so my mind is rejuvenated before meeting the ones I love most.
+For you, you train daily your mind so you can avoid taking home the stresses of the day.
+You spend a few minutes addressing the Stoicess’ Helpline requests, giving your Socrates challenge for the day, and reviewing the responses from others to refocus your mind.
+Some of the training you save to the end of your workday, so your mind is rejuvenated before meeting the ones you love most.

-So, when returning home to my children and before entering the door, I always place my stress in a box with a tight lid on it.
-I spend my time with my children, enjoying our fellowship, keeping their well-being first and foremost.
+So, when returning home to your children and before entering the door, you always place your stress in a box with a tight lid on it.
+You spend your time with your children, enjoying our fellowship, keeping their well-being first and foremost.